 "When I go (to the market) I have to chose what I really need because I can't carry it back home all by myself," said Guzman.

 Metro, Angelo said, speculates that all three sites should have some component of a mixed-use with commercial and retail space.
 Soto Street and Cesar Chavez is the only site that Metro speculates that it could have apartments.
 These expectations for the site from Metro is dependent on the chosen developer and the community input, added Angelo.

 "Let them know what you really need," said Dr. Michael Ramirez, owner of Ramirez Pharmacy on Soto Street and Cesar Chavez.
 "Whether it be housing, or a market.
 They have to listen to the community."

-Community members dialogue with the Metro representatives remained broad throughout the majority of the meeting.
-Leonardo Vilchis, cofounder of Union de Vecinos, started leading a chant in the crowd of “Casa para los pobres,” or houses for the poor.
+Community members' dialogue with the Metro representatives remained broad throughout the majority of the meeting.
+Leonardo Vilchis, co-founder of Union de Vecinos, started leading a chant in the crowd of "casa para los pobres," or "homes for the poor."